Knicey/rstudy-edu/README.md

 # rstudy-edu

-This repository contains the code and data used in the research independent study on educational policy and the discrepancy between Math/Reading scores over time.
+This repository contains the code and data used in the research independent study on examining how the pandemic has affected acaedmic performance in the US and investigating discrepancies between Math/Reading scores over time.
 The repository is organized as follows:

 - `data/`: Contains the data used in the study.